Japan approves plan to sell fighter jets to other nations in latest break from pacifist principles

 In 2014, Japan began to export some nonlethal military supplies, and in a latest move last December, it approved a change that would allow sales of 80 lethal weapons and components that it manufactures under licenses from other countries back to the licensors.
 The change cleared the way for Japan to sell U.S.-designed Patriot missiles to the United States, helping replace munitions that Washington is sending to Ukraine.

-In its decision, the Cabinet said that the arms export ban on finished products would hinder efforts to develop the new jet, and limit Japan to a supporting role in the project.
+In its decision, the Cabinet said that the arms export ban on finished products would hinder efforts to develop the new jet, and limit Japan's role in the project.
 Italy and the U.K. are eager to make sales of the jet in order to defray development and manufacturing costs.

 Kishida sought Cabinet approval before signing the GCAP agreement in February, but it was delayed by resistance from his junior coalition partner, the Buddhist-backed Komeito party.